Impax Asset Management Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Impax Asset Management Group plc has executed a share buyback, purchasing 20,000 of its ordinary shares at a price of 198 GBp each, as part of a previously announced buyback program.
-This transaction, conducted through Peel Hunt LLP, brings the total shares repurchased to 505,000, and the company plans to cancel the purchased shares, impacting the total voting rights and share calculations for stakeholders.
+Impax Asset Management Group plc has executed a share buyback transaction, purchasing 20,000 of its ordinary shares at a price of 200 GBp each as part of its ongoing buyback program.
+This move, which results in a total of 545,000 shares repurchased since the program’s inception, aims to enhance shareholder value and optimize the company’s capital structure, leaving 132,051,554 shares in circulation.

 The most recent analyst rating on (GB:IPX) stock is a Buy with a £330.00 price target.
 To see the full list of analyst forecasts on Impax Asset Management stock, see the GB:IPX Stock Forecast page.